votchallenge/toolkit-legacy/documentation/overview.md

 View and submit the results
 ---------------------------

 At the end of the evaluation the toolkit generates a ZIP file containing all the raw results and an overview HTML document of calculated result scores.
+Note that this requires having ZIP utilities installed on your computer.
+Alternatively, the author will have to manually generate the zip file containing the results.

 In order to publish the results to the VOT on-line result repository, the ZIP file has to be submitted to the repository maintainers along with a short description of the tracker (consult the on-line instructions at the [VOT website](http://votchallenge.net)).